CDCgov/RecordLinker/docs/site/app-configuration.md

     **Development Default**: `""`

-`INITIALIZE_TABLES (Optional)`
+`AUTO_MIGRATE (Optional)`

-:   Whether to initialize the database tables on startup if the database is empty.
+:   Apply all pending database migrations when the application starts.
+A fake migration
+    will happen on the first application if the database is missing the `alembic_version` table.
+In this case, the record linker and migration tables will be auto created and the `alembic_version` table will be initialized with the latest migration version.
+On all subsequent application starts, the database will be checked for a pending migration and applied if necessary.

     **Docker Default**: `true`